solsoft/drupal-boilerplate/README.md

 ### Extras
 Optionally you may run `composer examples-deploy` to install example Drupal Contributed libraries, modules and themes example dependencies.
+These can also be undeployed by running `composer examples-undeploy`.
 See more information about this in the `composer.examples` directory.
 Drush can be deployed locally by running `composer drush-deploy`.
 The project can be reset by running `composer cleanup-project` to delete